BRETT RAYMOND short BIO

 Brett Raymond is a music composer, he...
 Okay, I'll dispense with the 3rd person stuff...

 I'm a music composer.
-I also write lyrics (though I wouldn't call myself a lyricist) and have actually come up with a few good lines through the years.
-I do think about things deeply, and from many angles, and that helps.
+I also write lyrics and though I've never called myself a lyricist, that has changed in the last few years with my grown-up love of and respect for lyrics.
+I do think about things deeply, and from many angles, and that helps...
 I play keyboards, mostly acoustic piano and Hammond organ.
 I don't consider myself a singer, but I've made quite a few recordings doing just that, and people have actually paid me to record...
 And I do love to sing I must admit.
 I also arrange and produce; I've made a few bucks doing it, and I think I'm pretty good at both, but can I be honest enough to say I really don't like to do either very much...

 Despite my tenacious dreams of pop stardom, I was never the "next Billy Joel" (maybe you noticed) I kept those dreams going for about as long as a person can before that person's just too old...
 However, I have been very fortunate to have had the support of a few labels through the years, and I continue to record and I enjoy that.
 No, it wasn't the singer/songwriter of Brett's dreams (oh oh...
 3rd person...) that kept the food on the table though the years.
 But it was music, and I'm grateful for that.

-Currently I reside in Kaysville, Utah with my wife Becky and son Ben (in the summers- going to school the rest of the year).
-I like Kaysville okay, and it's good to be here because so much of our family live around here, but I love and miss Franklin, Tennessee, where we recently moved from and where we spent some very good years.
+Currently I reside in Kaysville, Utah with my wife Becky.
+I like Kaysville, and it's good to be here because so much of our family live around here, but I miss Franklin, Tennessee, where we recently moved from, and where we spent some very good years.
 Love that place.
-And as of now (4.6.17) we still own property there, but it's for sale...
 I grew up in Utah, and it has been our home on-and-off through the years, except for Franklin, a couple of very interesting years in Japan, and a few great years in Thousand Oaks, California.

 LIST OF NOTABLE GIGS/clients: